xxyzzzq/quex/trunk/doc/source-old/character-encoding/process.rst

 * Lexical Analyzer Codec

   This is the character encoding of the analyzer engine.
-The codec determines what numeric value represents what character.
-For example, the greek letter α has a different numeric value in the codec 'UCS4' than it has in 'ISO8859-7'.
+The encoding determines what numeric value represents what character.
+For example, the greek letter α has a different numeric value in the encoding 'UCS4' than it has in 'ISO8859-7'.
-  By means of the command line flag ``--codec`` the engine's internal character encoding can be specified.
+  By means of the command line flag ``--encoding`` the engine's internal character encoding can be specified.

-The next section focusses on the adaption of the internal analyzer engine to a particular codec.
+The next section focusses on the adaption of the internal analyzer engine to a particular encoding.
 The following sections discuss the alternative usage of converters such as ICU and IConv to fill the analyzer buffer.